TIGTA Identifies IRS Mistakes In Voluntary Disclosure Programs

 TIGTA Says IRS Failed to Impose More than $21 Million in Penalties

 In an analysis where TIGTA reviewed random sample of 100 out of a cohort of 3,182 voluntary disclosure requests that had been denied by the IRS or withdrawn by the taxpayer, the watchdog found a number of problems with the IRS’s handling of the cases.
 TIGTA found that in nearly 30-percent of the sample, the IRS failed to initiate action against the taxpayer despite the opportunity to pursue penalties for a failure to file FBAR.
 Extrapolating from this data, TIGTA estimated that practices of this type resulted in a failure to assess about $21.6 million in penalties.

 Even more startling, a representative for the IRS emphasized that Streamlined Disclosure and streamlined procedure are still considered “non-permanent” programs and that they would not “exist into perpetuity.”
 Furthermore, the IRS representative indicated that “FATCA data is expected to open new approaches for the identification and assessment of compliance risks.”
 What this means for taxpayers is that the window for nearly consequence-free disclosures may be closing.
 Furthermore, it also means that the IRS is well underway with utilizing foreign account data obtained through institutional and individual FATCA disclosures to identify taxpayers.

 Work With an Experienced CPA to Correct Offshore Non-Compliance

 If you have made mistakes or errors regarding FBAR and offshore disclosures, work with U.S. tax accountant Ted Kleinman and US Tax Help to correct these errors.
 Getting your filing right the first time is more important than ever.
-To schedule a free and confidential consultation, call (541) 923-0903 or contact Ted online today.
+To schedule a confidential consultation, schedule an appointment or contact Ted online today.